- Safety and Health Topics

-Studies show that nurses sustain the most needlestick injuries and that as many as one-third of all sharps injuries occur during disposal.
+Studies show that as many as one-third of all sharps injuries occur during disposal.
+Nurses are particularly at risk, as they sustain the most needlestick injuries.
 The Centers for Disease Control and Prevention (CDC) estimates that 62 to 88 percent of sharps injuries can be prevented simply by using safer medical devices.
 The following references provide information regarding possible solutions for bloodborne pathogens and needlestick hazards.

 Please Note: Articles/references that are dated before April 18, 2001 may not reflect the changes of the new Bloodborne Pathogens Standard but still provide relevant, general information.

 - STOP STICKS Campaign - Safer Sharps Devices.
-National Institute for Occupational Safety and Health (NIOSH), (2011).
+National Occupational Research Agenda (NORA).

-- Bloodborne Pathogens - Personal Protective Equipment (PPE) Reduces Exposure to Bloodborne Pathogens [365 KB PDF*, 2 pages].
-OSHA Fact Sheet, (2011, January).
+- Bloodborne Pathogens - Personal Protective Equipment (PPE) Reduces Exposure to Bloodborne Pathogens.
+OSHA Fact Sheet, (January 2011).

 - Preventing Exposures to Bloodborne Pathogens among Paramedics.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2010-113, (2010, April).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2010-113, (April 2010).

 - Information for Employers Complying with OSHA's Bloodborne Pathogens Standard.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-111, (2009, March).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-111, (March 2009).

-- Workbook for Designing, Implementing, and Evaluating a Sharps Injury Prevention Program [2 MB PDF, 168 pages].
+- Workbook for Designing, Implementing, and Evaluating a Sharps Injury Prevention Program.
 Centers for Disease Control and Prevention (CDC), (2008).

-- Model Plans and Programs for the OSHA Bloodborne Pathogens and Hazard Communications Standards.
-OSHA Publication 3186-06N, (2003).
-Also available as a 520 KB PDF, 29 pages.
+- Model Plans and Programs for the OSHA Bloodborne Pathogens and Hazard Communications Standards (PDF).
+OSHA Publication 3186, (2003).
 Includes a model exposure control plan that meets the requirements of the OSHA Bloodborne Pathogens Standard and can be tailored to meet the specific requirements for an establishment.

-- A Best Practices Approach for Reducing Bloodborne Pathogens Exposure [3 MB PDF, 100 pages].
+- A Best Practices Approach for Reducing Bloodborne Pathogens Exposure.
 Cal/OSHA Consultation Service, Department of Industrial Relations, (2001).

 - Safety in Surgery.
 The University of Virginia International Healthcare Worker Safety Center, (2008).
 Resources to reduce exposure risk and improve healthcare workers safety in surgical settings.